allhandsactive/site/donate.md

 ---

 ## Donate to All Hand Active

 All Hands Active depends on your generosity.
 Any donation helps, but we are especially grateful for recurring donations.

+All Hands Active is a registered 501(c)(3) non-profit, so all donations are tax deductable.
+If you need a receipt or have non-monentary donations, please [get in touch](/contact)!

 There are several ways you can help us out:

 ### PayPal
 Use the button below to make a one-time or recurring donation!